 Loss of Eligibility for Employer Health Coverage

-A portion of HSA contributions will be taxed if an employee’s HSA contributions exceed the monthly IRS limit times the number of months covered by the HDHP.
+A portion of HSA contributions will be taxed, and may be subject to an excise tax, if the contributions to an employee’s HSA exceed the monthly IRS limit for the number of months covered by the HDHP.

 Establishing an HSA During the Calendar Year